By Joni Lindquist

 When responding to online job postings, search your network for anyone who knows someone at the firm where you are applying.
 Find a way to make contact within the targeted company.
 Get to the HR group within the hiring company.
 Be aggressive – job search requires assertiveness when you are over 50.

 - Spend time on polishing your LinkedIn profile.
 HR recruiters say they scan LinkedIn to find candidates for job openings.
 Having a professional profile that includes key words for search engines is vital.
 LinkedIn is now probably more important than your resume.
 Spend time to make sure you have captured relevant experience in an informal way.
 LinkedIn experts suggest you use first person – “I, we” in your LI profile.

 - Part time work can be a great foot in the door.
 This is attractive to the employer who doesn’t want to pay for health care and other benefits.
 Powell suggests this is a good way to get through the barrier of being an older worker.

 - Know what you are looking for and be able to say it succinctly.
 Powell doesn’t mention this but I have found this important as a career coach.
 Don’t provide a laundry list, rather highlight specific job titles or functional areas in which you are proficient.
 Tell your network what you’re looking for and in what types of companies – the industry and size.

 Don’t despair.
 At times it may be difficult, but people over 50 can find new employment.
 It will take resiliency, discipline and a lot of hard work.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist – firstname.lastname@example.org, (913) 345-1881.
+For help networking, schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881.